Tech notes

 - Vertical mouse

-- [#Weird] This is a neat hack to me, that I have never seen elsewhere.
-Instead of using an expensive split keyboard, I am keeping two normal keyboards connected to the same computer, one for each hand (each hand uses half of a keyboard); currently using a Logitech k120 (my favourite so far) and a mechanical keyboard.
+- [#Weird] In place of an expensive split keyboard, I am keeping two normal keyboards connected to the same computer, one for each hand (each hand uses half of a keyboard); currently using a Logitech k120 (my favourite so far) and a mechanical keyboard.

 - Micro-climate: infrared lamp, ceramic heater, radiator, thermal underwear, fan, humidifier with several essential oils.